Arilifecom/animatedTextStaggerChildren/README.md

-First view animation by Freame-motion, using staggerChildren to delay and animate text one by one.
+First view animation by Freame-motion<br>
+using staggerChildren to delay and animate text one by one.